wayneyeye/frontend-nanodegree-mobile-portfolio/README.md

 - 6. Minify the final index.html file.

-### Part 2: Optimize Frames per Second in pizza.html
+### Part 2: Below are the actions taken to optimize FPS in the pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

+- 1. Improve the algorithm for update the "left" property.
+It greatly ease the burden from FSL. (main.js line 504, line 550-557).